-What we’re talking about#change11 #cooplit #mindamp #thinkknow 3D printing ai apple avatars blue mars bruce sterling cory doctorow coursera curation economics facebook finance futurism gamification google high fidelity howard rheingold innovation kinect linden lab literature metameets metanomics microsoft minecraft moocs nmfs_f11 oculus rift peeragogy philip rosedale ray kurzweil robert scoble second life singularity singularity university stephen downes storify telepresence the well twitter virtual communities
+What we’re talking about#change11 #cooplit #mindamp #thinkknow 3D printing ai apple blue mars bruce sterling cory doctorow coursera curation economics facebook finance futurism gamification google high fidelity howard rheingold innovation kinect linden lab literature metameets metanomics microsoft minecraft moocs nmfs_f11 oculus rift peeragogy philip rosedale ray kurzweil robert scoble second life singularity singularity university stephen downes storify telepresence the well twitter virtual communities william gibson

 While there are still journalists out there who ‘don’t get’ social media or try to ignore them as much as possible, it seems that mainstream media are more and more embracing blogs, video sharing, social networks and microblogging.
 The coverage of the US elections demonstrates this: have a look at ReadWriteWeb and Nieman Journalism Lab and find out about CBS working with YouTube or The Washington Post buying a ‘promoted trend’ on Twitter.
 Storify, even though it’s such a new tool, is being used by a whole bunch of mainstream media to curate social media feeds on election day.